johnnyshankman/hihat/README.md

 - [x] Ability to deduplicate identical songs in library easily
 - [x] Ability to delete entire albums of songs from library and filestystem
 - [x] Adjustable column widths for songname, artist, and album
-- [ ] Sort by albumartist not the plain old artist, pretty much only used by rap albums with features (2Pac - All Eyez On Me)
+- [x] Sort by albumartist not the plain old artist, pretty much only used by rap albums with features (2Pac - All Eyez On Me)
+- [x] Adjustable album art size
 - [ ] Edit song metadata
 - [ ] Show stats about your library somewhere, like GB and # of songs
 - [ ] Hide and show columns in the explorer